 The two neighboring mountain towns of Central City and Black Hawk await Denver’s Front Range residents 24 hours a day.
-From table games to slots, you can find it either town.
-Central City features the better historic district, having burned completely and rebuilt up with brick.
+From table games to slots, you can find it in either town.
+Central City features the better historic district, having burned completely and rebuilt with bricks.
 Black Hawk, on the other hand, showcases the largest casinos in Colorado.

 Locals Colorado Springs and the southern Front Range head to Cripple Creek.
 It’s got real mining town charm and plenty of gambling halls to entice you.
 It’s 45 minutes from the Springs.

 Residents of Southwest Colorado head to one of two Indian casinos: Sky Ute Casino in Ignacio or Ute Mountain Casino in Towaoc near Cortez and the Four Corners.
 Both are single buildings with 24-hour gaming and full table games.